miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Intro

 The current solution provides a list of skills and those selected.
-The selection process offers no animation and just snaps.
+The selection process offers no animation and just snaps into the correct positions.

 We want an animation to occur when selecting and removing skills.